sciactive/pnotify/README.md

 PNotify is a JavaScript notification and [confirmation/prompt](http://sciactive.com/pnotify/#confirm-module) library.
 PNotify can provide [desktop notifications](http://sciactive.com/pnotify/#web-notifications) based on the [Web Notifications spec](http://www.w3.org/TR/notifications/) with fall back to an in-browser notice.

+PNotify implements a unique notification flow called [modalish](https://sciactive.com/2020/02/11/the-modalish-notification-flow/) that provides a good user experience, even when many notifications are shown at once.

 <h1>Demos</h1>

 * http://sciactive.com/pnotify/ for the latest release